 Talking of work lunches, it’s common for many of us to crave carbohydrate-heavy foods during the darker winter months.
 Sometimes comfort food is just what’s needed, but in order to maintain energy levels and boost your mood, try opting for more servings of fresh fruit and vegetables throughout your day over highly processed and high sugar options.
 To ensure that you have something tasty to hand during the week, try batch-cooking and freezing your meals and snacks.
 For some cooking inspiration, check out these 5 healthy batch-cooking ideas that’ll have you looking forward to your lunch hour even more.

-With natural light hard to come by in the winter months, using a light therapy lamp for around 30 minutes can be a helpful mood-boosting addition to your morning routine and could provide a useful way to up your energy levels and help regulate your sleep/wake cycle.
-Lumie’s Vitamin L SAD and Energy Light (£89.99), a class IIa medical device, is a great option thanks to its 10,000 lux power (a light source of at least 2500 lux is best).
+With natural light hard to come by in the winter months, using a light therapy lamp on a daily basis for around 30 minutes can be a helpful addition to your morning routine to up your energy levels and help regulate your sleep/wake cycle.
+Consider using Lumie’s Vitamin L SAD and Energy Light, £99.99, a class IIa medical device that delivers 10,000 lux at 22cm to simulate the effect of sunlight in the darker months.

-If you find it particularly hard to get out of bed on cold winter mornings, try a sunrise alarm clock.
-Lumie’s Bodyclock Shine 300 Wake-up Alarm (£129.99) also comes with sunset settings and FM radio to make you that much more motivated to start your day.
+If you find it particularly hard to get out of bed on cold winter mornings, try Lumie’s Sunrise Alarm Clock, £49.99, which comes with sunset settings, coloured mood lighting and five wake sounds to make you that much more motivated to start your day.

-Taking steps to take the stress out of tomorrow can help you to feel more in control and possibly lead to a less fretful night’s sleep.
-Writing your to-do list, having your bag ready, lunch and hand sanitiser packed and staying up-to-date with your office’s Covid safety procedures can all help provide greater peace of mind.
+Taking steps to take the stress out of tomorrow can help you to feel more in control & possibly lead to a less fretful night’s sleep.
+Writing your to-do list, having your bag ready and lunch packed can all help provide greater peace of mind.

 It’s been a time of huge upheaval for many of us and we could all do with additional support to deal with our collective cognitive overload.
-These tips, while useful, come with a huge serving of self-compassion.
-“It’s totally normal to feel a little fragile in the face of big change, so go gently," says Anna.
+These tips, while useful, come with a huge serving of self-compassion as many of us will still be acclimatising to the ups and downs of the last couple of years.
+"It’s totally normal to feel a little fragile in the face of big change, so go gently," says Anna.
 "Notice if you or one of your colleagues is feeling vulnerable and give yourself time to adjust to the return to the office – reach out for help if you’re feeling particularly anxious.
 Your manager or HR department should be able to tell you what help is available."
 Here’s to a happier and healthier workplace in the darker days of winter and beyond.